yotann/bcdb/docs/memodb/rest-api.md

 The full path for a call looks like this: `/call/add/uAXEAAQI,uAXEAAQI`.
 The arguments are comma-separated.

-**FIXME:** This syntax makes it impossible to handle nullary funcs (which have no arguments).
-I should probably prohibit those anyway.

 ### Get a list of all func URIs